alejivo/Flask-Security-Utils/README.md

 _For more examples, read the  *flask_example.py files_

+### Configuration

+* IP_BLOCKED_CSV_FILE: must be the complete file where the block list is saved, only used for persistence in reboots.
+* SQL_INJECTION_CHECK:
+   - When is **True** check for injection runs for the whole site.
+   - When is **False** the scan is skipped.
+* BLOCKED_IP_LIST:
+   - When is **None** the check is avoided.
+   - When is [] the check is avoided
+   - When contains one o more IPs, the block behavior turn on.

 <!-- ROADMAP -->
 ## Roadmap

 - [x] SQLInjection detector and IP Blocking : it's allow to detect hackers and block the IP where the connection was made, currently use a list on memory and a CSV, it's allow to check the blocked IPs on Excel or Calc.
-- [ ] Block IP: It's allow to block an IP on the system or just an endpoint.
+- [X] Block IP: It's allow to block an IP on the system or just an endpoint.
 - [ ] Block Country: It's allow to ban an entire country on the system, or just an endpoint.
 - [ ] LocalHostOnly: An decorator that allow to create localhost endpoints, useful to interconnect microservices created on different programming languages.
 - [ ] Scale Support